eclipse-tractusx/ssi-docu/specifications/M1/credential.issuance.protocol.md

 # 3. Credential Request Flow

-The `credential request flow` is initiated by a client making a request for one or more VCs to an issuer's `Credential Endpoint`.
+The `credential request flow` is initiated by a client making a request for one or more VCs to an issuer's `Credential Request Endpoint`.
 If the request is valid, the issuer endpoint will send an acknowledgement to the client.
 If the request is approved, the VC will be issued to the client asynchronously.

 ## 3.1.
 Credential Request Endpoint

-Communication with the `Credential Endpoint` MUST utilize TLS.
+Communication with the `Credential Request Endpoint` MUST utilize TLS.

-The credential endpoint MUST be available under the `POST` method at `/credential` relative to the base URL of the issuer.
+The credential request endpoint MUST be available under the `POST` method at `/credential` relative to the base URL of the issuer.

 The request MUST include a ID Token in the HTTP `Authorization` header prefixed with `Bearer` as defined in